-To identify the median employee, we reviewed our employee population as of October 1, 2019 and used annual base salary determined as of October 1, 2019 as our consistently applied compensation measure across our global employee population excluding our CEO.
+In 2020, we reviewed our employee population and used annual base salary as of October 1, 2020 as our consistently applied compensation measure across our global employee population excluding our CEO.
 For the majority of our employee population, base salary is the primary or sole compensation component and provides an accurate depiction of total earnings for the purpose of identifying our median employee.